Objectives of the service

 - Mobile Frontend: Tablet terminal and native smartphone apps/SDK with navigation functions for Android and iOS.

 - Hardware infrastructure in buildings: Bluetooth beacons (BLE) and tags with dynamic QR-codes/NFC-chips which can be placed on POIs.

 - Web-Backend/REST API: Customers can maintain their data, analyze user behavior (search, movement) and connect contagt with other systems.

-- A context-fencing engine, with which an AI selects contents that are relevant for the user.
+- A context-fencing engine that includes an AI which selects content that is relevant for the user.
 Context variables hereby comprise of geo-location, location history, user language etc.

 Space Added Value

-The algorithms of the contagt Positioning System (CPS) combine several technologies to provide positioning (e.g. QR/NFC markers, Bluetooth, sensor fusion, GPS etc.).
-For touristic scenarios, ConnieAI has the objective to enhance the satellite positioning algorithms with Galileo.
-Especially the combination of Galileo-based positioning with Bluetooth beacons in cities is a promising approach to create a powerful solution for both navigation and location-based services.
+The algorithms of the contagt Positioning System (CPS) combine several technologies to provide positioning (e.g. QR/NFC markers, Bluetooth, sensor fusion, GNSS etc.).
+For the zoo use case, ConnieAI enhances the satellite positioning algorithms with GNSS (incl.
+Galileo).
+Especially the combination of GNSS-based positioning with Bluetooth beacons in zoos with indoor/outdoor areas is a promising approach to create a powerful solution for both navigation and location-based services.

 The proposed features for the solution have been developed and internal tests have been conducted in zoos (Stuttgart, Karlsruhe) and in the city of Pforzheim.
 Results were evaluated.
 Factory Acceptance Test (FAT) and On-Site Acceptance Test (SAT) have been completed.